suixinsuo/olympus-protocol/docs/Using Components.md

 No worries, we still have a solution, we can mockup the derivative.
 Create a new mockup file in `myOwnContracts/MyContractStub.sol`.
 In this file we will inherit from our derivative, but override the declaration of the interval to zero seconds.
 Furthermore, we need to override the constructor.

-After you change the derivative's name to you own chosen name, the code should look similar to this:
+After you change the derivative's name to your own chosen name, the code should look similar to this:

 ```javascript